ragaie/Card-collectionView-Layout/README.md

 *CardCollectionViewLayout* is written in **Swift 4.2**.

-## Usage

 ### Basic Usage

-The two main steps are needed for the configuration of *CarLensCollectionViewLayout*:
+The two main steps are needed for the configuration of *CardCollectionViewLayout*:

 #### Step 1
 Assign `CardCollectionViewLayout` to yours collection view layout: